Search for Quadruplet Scalars using Boosted Decision Trees at the LHC: Introduction

-The appearance of exotic scalars and fermions in a single model is not very uncommon.
-For instance, they appear in GUT models \cite{Georgi:1974sy}, Left-Right Symmetric scenarios \cite{Senjanovic:1975rk,KumarAgarwalla:2018nrn}, Little Higgs Models \cite{Low:2002ws}, Composite Higgs Models \cite{Vignaroli:2012sf}, R$\nu$MDM \cite{Cai:2016jrl} and so on.
-Models that contain more than one $SU(2)$ multiplet or multiple beyond-the-standard-model (BSM) particles often allow interactions among the new fields.
-This opens up distinct decay channels and, consequently, leads to unique collider signatures.
-For instance, Ref.~\cite{Dubey:2025sfh} shows how the appearance of leptoquarks can boost the production of vector-like leptons and offer very distinctive signatures.
-In Ref. \cite{Ashanujjaman:2022cso}, two leptonic multiplets transforming under different $SU(2)$ representations are introduced to address various shortcomings of the SM.
-In Composite Higgs Models \cite{Kumar:2025rqs,Banerjee:2022xmu}, the existence of pNGB scalars as well as heavy fermionic resonances produces unique signatures.
-In this work, we are particularly interested in a model featuring a neutral fermion quintuplet (with zero hypercharge) and a scalar quadruplet (with hypercharge $1/2$), which together can generate neutrino masses through tree-level as well as loop-level mechanisms \cite{Ma:2014zda,Nomura:2017abu,Kumar:2019tat}.
+The presence of one or more scalar and/or fermion multiplets in models such as GUT \cite{Georgi:1974sy}, Left-Right Symmetric model\cite{Senjanovic:1975rk,KumarAgarwalla:2018nrn}, Little Higgs Models \cite{Low:2002ws}, Composite Higgs Models \cite{Vignaroli:2012sf}, R$\nu$MDM \cite{Cai:2016jrl} opens up the possibility of unique collider signatures.
+For instance, Ref.~\cite{Dubey:2025sfh} demonstrates how leptoquarks enhance vector-like lepton production, yielding distinctive signatures.
+Ref.~\cite{Ashanujjaman:2022cso} introduces two leptonic multiplets under different SU(2) representations to address SM shortcomings.
+In Composite Higgs Models \cite{Kumar:2025rqs,Banerjee:2022xmu}, pNGB scalars may decay via heavy fermionic resonances, which results in unique collider signatures.
+In this work, we explore a model featuring a fermion quintuplet (with zero hypercharge) and a scalar quadruplet (with hypercharge $1/2$), which together can generate neutrino masses through tree-level as well as loop-level mechanisms \cite{Ma:2014zda,Nomura:2017abu,Kumar:2019tat}.

-We study the production and decays of the quadruplet scalar (comprising of neutral, singly charged, and doubly charged components) at the LHC.
+We explore the production and decays of the quadruplet scalar (comprising neutral, singly charged, and doubly charged components) at the LHC.
 The decay modes of these quadruplet scalars depend critically on the mass difference between the scalar and fermion multiplets.
 The Yukawa coupling between the scalar and fermion multiplets also plays a major role in their decays.
-There are two different decay patterns wherein the scalar can either decay to gauge bosons directly or they first decay to quintuplet fermions which subsequently decay to SM particles.
-These two scenarios are named as {\em fermiophobic} and {\em fermiophilic}, respectively.
-We discuss the possible collider signatures in these two scenarios along with the existing limits from the collider studies.
+We show that there are two distinct decay patterns where the scalar can either decay to the gauge bosons directly (when the Yukawa coupling is small) or they first decay to quintuplet fermions which subsequently decay to SM particles (when the Yukawa coupling is large).
+These two scenarios are named {\em fermiophobic} and {\em fermiophilic}, respectively.
+We discuss the possible collider signatures in these two scenarios, along with the existing limits from the collider studies.